Things to do in Ella and How can I get there?

-Because the South of Sri Lanka is not connected by railway with Ella, many travelers will arrive in Ella by bus or Taxi.
+Because the South of Sri Lanka is not connected by railway with Ella, many travelers will arrive by bus or taxi.
 When you arrive by bus in Ella we strongly recommend to take the train when travelling from Ella to your next destination.

-If you are coming from Colombo, Kandy, Nuwara Eliya or Haputale, you can already take the train on your way to reach Ella.
+If you are coming from Colombo, Kandy, Nuwara Eliya or Haputale, you can already take the train on your way to reach this beautiful town.